MrHDR/JoeyJoebags/README.md

 ## Current Additions

 - Fixes dumping 32MB repros like the DV15 & PPP08

 - Dumping / Flashing completion percentage

 - Progress is now shown on a single line

 - Removed dotted lines at the top of all menu entries

+- A digitally signed driver

+# Installing the driver

+Unzip the "JoeyJoebags_Signed_Driver.zip" file and right click "Install Driver.bat" and run is as an admin, no reboots or disabling driver signature enforecement needed.

 # Compiling/Decompiling Windows Binaries